 Just Hours is a growing coalition of community, labor and policy partners:

-Retail Action Project (RAP), Retail, Wholesale and Department Store Union (RWDSU, UFCW), A Better Balance, National Employment Law Project (NELP), ALIGN, The Black Institute, Center for Popular Democracy, CLASP, Demos, Family Values At Work, Good Old Lower East Side (GOLES), Interfaith Worker Justice, Jews for Racial and Economic Justice, Jobs with Justice, Make the Road NY, Moms Rising, 9to5 National Association of Working Women, National Partnership for Women and Families, New Economy Project, New Immigrant Community Empowerment (NICE), New York Communities for Change (NYCC), Queers for Economic Justice, Restaurant Opportunities Center of New York, Workers Defense League, Working Families Party, Women Employed, Young Workers United.
+Retail Action Project (RAP), the Center for Frontline Retail, the Retail, Wholesale and Department Store Union (RWDSU, UFCW), A Better Balance, National Employment Law Project (NELP), ALIGN, The Black Institute, Center for Popular Democracy, CLASP, Demos, Family Values At Work, Good Old Lower East Side (GOLES), Interfaith Worker Justice, Jews for Racial and Economic Justice, Jobs with Justice, Make the Road NY, Moms Rising, 9to5 National Association of Working Women, National Partnership for Women and Families, New Economy Project, New Immigrant Community Empowerment (NICE), New York Communities for Change (NYCC), Queers for Economic Justice, Restaurant Opportunities Center of New York, Workers Defense League, Working Families Party, Women Employed, Young Workers United.